 In Table 9-91b (HE Compressed Beamforming Report information), Ns is the number of subcarriers for which a compressed beamforming feedback matrix is sent back to the beamformer.
 A beamformer or beamformee, depending upon which of the two determines the feedback parameters, reduces Ns by using a method referred to as grouping, in which only a single compressed beamforming feedback matrix is reported for each group of Ng adjacent subcarriers.
-Ns is a function of the BW, Partial BW Info (TBD), and Grouping subfields in the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).
+Ns is a function of the BW, Partial BW Info, and Grouping subfields in the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).

-Subcarrier indices scidx0 to scidxNs – 1 are identified by the Partial BW Info subfields, respectively, together with the BW and Grouping subfields, as defined in Table 9-91j (Subcarrier indices when feedback request does not cover the entire 80 MHz segment), Table 9-91k (Subcarrier indices when feedback requestcover the entire 80 MHz segment for Ng = 4), and Table 9-91l (Subcarrier indices when feedback request cover the entire 80 MHz segment for Ng = 16) (TBD).
+Subcarrier indices scidxi i = 0, ..., NS-1 are a concatenation of the subcarrier indices for each 242-tone RU or 996-tone RU in the frequency order, identified by the Partial BW Info subfields together with the BW and Grouping subfields.
+The subcarrier indices for each 242-tone RU or 996-tone RU are defined in Table 9-91j (Subcarrier indices when feedback request does not cover the entire 80 MHz segment), Table 9-91k (Subcarrier indices when feedback requestcover the entire 80 MHz segment for Ng = 4), and Table 9-91l (Subcarrier indices when feedback request cover the entire 80 MHz segment for Ng = 16) .

+The Partial BW Info subfield values are set according to the bandwidth of EHT NDP Announcement frame and the RU/MRU in which the feedback is solicited, see Table 9-X (Settings for BW, Partial BW Info subfield in EHT NDP Announcement frame).

+For an EHT NDP Announcement frame of bandwidth 20 MHz or 40 MHz, the subcarrier indices of 242-tone RU for each 20 MHz indicated in Partial BW Info subfield is included in the feedback report.

+For an EHT NDP Announcement frame of bandwidth larger than or equal to 80 MHz, in each 80 MHz segment, if Partial BW Info subfield indicates the feedback of the entire 80 MHz, the subcarrier indices of the corresponding 996-tone RU is included in the feedback, otherwise, the subcarrier indices of 242-tone RU for each 20 MHz indicated by Partial BW Info subfield are included in the feedback report.

+NOTE 1—This implicitly defines Ns.

 Table 9-91j—Subcarrier indices when feedback request does not cover the entire 80 MHz segment